-4. Let customers create their own IVR path (Allow barge-in)
+4. Let customers create their own IVR path (Allow barge-in).

 What if your IVR doesn’t give your callers the option he/she is looking for?
 Or what if the option is hidden somewhere inside?
 Allow your callers to talk directly to the representative in that case.

 Mostly, at the end of IVR menu, there’s an option “Press 0 to talk to our customer care executive”.
-This option helps callers connect directly to an executive, and doesn’t let them have poor experience.
+This option helps callers connect directly to an executive, and doesn’t let them have a poor experience.

-5. Make follow up message a part of your IVR
+5. Make follow up message a part of your IVR.

 Make your IVR reliable.
 Especially in the case of self service IVR, when a caller makes a request, or leaves any message in the voicemail, do send a follow up text message to the caller as a confirmation that the request has been received.
 This makes the caller trust your IVR.

-6. Keep your agent aware about caller-IVR interaction
+6. Keep your agent aware about caller-IVR interaction.

 Mostly, callers need to repeat all the information entered in the IVR once the call is connected to the respective agent.
 This wastes both the callers’ as well as agents’ time.